Gábor Bojár: Graphisoft

-Under Bojár's leadership, Graphisoft developed from a small two-person venture into the worldwide market leader in the field of 3D building modeling software, with more than 300 employees and the firm's earnings growing from $30.000 in 1982 to an estimated $33 million in 2018.
+Under Bojár's leadership, Graphisoft developed from a small two-person venture into the worldwide market leader in the field of 3D building modeling software, with more than 300 employees and the firm's earnings growing from $30.000 in 1982 to an estimated $30 million in 2002.

-In 2002, Bojár named Ray Small as new CEO, remaining active as chairman of the company, in charge of Graphisoft's overall strategy.
+In 2003, Bojár named Dominic Gallello as new CEO, remaining active as chairman of the company, in charge of Graphisoft's overall strategy.
+Following the acquisition by Nemetschek AG in 2007 Bojar continued to serve as chairman of the company until 2021.

 Graphisoft Park

 Graphisoft Park SE is a real-estate enterprise, founded by Bojár.

 Aquincum Institute of Technology

 Following the sale of Graphisoft in 2007, Bojár founded the Aquincum Institute of Technology (AIT), a school for information technology and entrepreneurship, in the same year.
 The school's curriculum offers design, entrepreneurship, and foundational courses in computer science.
-The subjects are combined with advanced applications in computational biology and computer vision for digital film post-production as well as humanities courses related to Hungary's cultural heritage.
+The subjects are combined with advanced applications as well as humanities courses related to Hungary's cultural heritage.